top of page

 Is therapy for me?

-Navigating life's challenges and complexities can be difficult, as many people must manage experiences that require healing.
-Talking to someone who is not a friend or family member can be highly beneficial.
+Navigating life’s challenges and complexities can be difficult, and many people carry experiences that require care and healing.
+Talking with someone who is not a friend or family member can offer a safe, confidential space to explore thoughts and feelings and can be highly beneficial.

 What happens in the first session?

-We will discuss whether we both feel that we could work well together.
-We will discuss your reasons for exploring counselling and address any concerns you may have.
-If, at the close, we decide to continue, then we will arrange a further session.
+The first session is an opportunity for us to see whether we feel we could work well together.
+We will discuss what has brought you to counselling and address any questions or concerns you may have.
+If, at the end of the session, we decide to continue, we will arrange further appointments.

 How long are the sessions, and how often do they occur?
 And what is the cost?

 Each appointment will run for 50 minutes.
-I recommend that sessions take place weekly and at the same time each week.
+I recommend that sessions take place weekly as this helps build momentum and supports meaningful therapeutic progress.

 What are your qualifications?